Saturday, November 16, 2024

 In the new Christly era of the Jesus Movement, the body of each person is a Temple of the Holy Spirit.
 The collective body of believers is a nomadic, movable, and portable temple of people who are called to be priestly in the various locations throughout the world.

-The birth pangs of changes have given birth to new meanings of temple and the priestly and they were painful because it included the destruction of the Temple, the holy city of Jerusalem, and the loss of the priesthood.
+The birth pangs of changes have given birth to new meanings of temple and the priestly and they were painful because it included the destruction of the Temple and the holy city of Jerusalem, and the loss of the priesthood.

-As those early members of the Jesus Movement endured their birth pangs of changes forced upon them by outside forces, and gave birth to new ways of centering worship and of expressing priestly vocations, let us do the same with the current birth pangs forced upon us by the changes in our lives.
+As those early members of the Jesus Movement endured their birth pangs of changes forced upon them by outside forces, and gave birth to new ways of making worship completely portable and of expressing priestly vocations, let us do the same with the current birth pangs forced upon us by the changes in our lives.

 Let us endeavor to find ourselves as the temples of the Holy Spirit, and let us find ways to be the priestly intercessory persons to which we are called in the places where we find ourselves.
 Amen.